adarsh0raj/order-book-e2e/README.md

 ## API Endpoints

 - **Authentication**:
-  - POST `/api/auth/register/`: Register a new user
+  - POST `/api/auth/register/`: Register a new user and response will contain token and new user id and username
-  - POST `/api/auth/login/`: Login and receive JWT token
+  - POST `/api/auth/login/`: Login and receive JWT token and user id and username

 - **Order Book**:
-  - GET `/api/orderbook/`: Get the current order book
+  - GET `/api/orderbook/`: Get the current order book, all asks and all bids
   - GET `/api/orders/`: Get user's orders
-  - POST `/api/orders/`: Place a new order
+  - POST `/api/orders/`: Place a new order - bid or ask both supported in payload

 - **Trades**:
-  - GET `/api/trades/`: Get all executed trades
+  - GET `/api/trades/`: Get trade history by all users

 ## Features